ubports/docs.ubports.com/appdev/index.rst

 Getting started
 ---------------

-`Clickable <http://clickable.bhdouglass.com/en/latest/>`_ is a meta-build system for Ubuntu Touch applications that allows you to compile, build, test and publish `click` packages and provides various templates to get you started with UT app developpment.
+`Clickable <http://clickable.bhdouglass.com/en/latest/>`_ is a meta-build system for Ubuntu Touch applications that allows you to compile, build, test and publish `click` packages and provides various templates to get you started with UT app development.
 It is currently the easiest and most convenient way of building click packages for Ubuntu Touch.
 Also, looking at existing published app source code is a good way to learn: `see openstore <https://open-store.io>`_